2NCE3/2NCE3/README.md

 ### I am Human, not God — I’ve got bugs in my code and in my soul.
 Accept me anyway.

+I don’t want to be known.
+I want my **pain** to be known —
+code in mystery, scattered in branches, told in tags.

 ## ⚡ Fun Fact:
 Pain saw peace through suffering.
 I debug life and code with that same energy.